frenchie4111/resume/src/Resume.md

 Written in NodeJS, hosted on AWS, Docker
  - Built a **React** frontend application that displays analytics to business owners, empowering them to make data driven business decisions
- - Designed a low power **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic
+ - Designed and implemented a low power **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic

 :::::
 ::::